robchendev/FRET/README.md

 ## Getting Started

-For personal development purposes, clone this repository to your system, and run it using shell by using the command
+For personal development purposes, clone this repository to your system, install Node.js, then install the package:

+    npm install discord.js

+Because this is a Discord bot, you to create your Discord application [here](https://discord.com/developers/applications)

+run the bot using shell by using the command

     node .

+--This section is DEFINITELY not done

 ### Commands